Olufela Olomola: Scunthorpe United

 On 21 May 2018, following his release by Southampton, Olomola signed for League One side Scunthorpe United on a three-year contract.

 On 31 August 2018, Olomola returned to Yeovil Town on loan until January 2019.

 On 29 July 2019, Olomola joined Carlisle United on a season-long loan deal until the end of the 2019–20 campaign.

 He scored his first goal for Scunthorpe on 10 November 2020 in an EFL Trophy group game against Mansfield Town.

 He was one of 17 players released by Scunthorpe at the end of the 2020–21 season.

 Hartlepool United

 On 21 July 2021, Olomola signed for Hartlepool United following a successful trial.
-He made his Hartlepool debut in a 1–0 victory against Crawley Town.
+He made his debut in a 1–0 victory against Crawley Town.

 On 11 February 2022, Olomola returned to National League side Yeovil Town for a third loan spell, until the end of the 2021–22 season.
 Due to a high number of injuries in the Hartlepool team, Olomola was recalled by Pools on 21 April 2022.
 At the end of the 2021–22 season, Olomola was released by Hartlepool.